Finding the right route

 Be wary of relying on a satnav’s postcode facility to direct you to site.
 Postcodes can cover large areas in rural districts and you could find yourself on the wrong side of a valley – or even a river – with no way of getting across to the site.

 Many campsite guides include ‘large-vehicle-friendly’ directions.
-For Camping and Caravanning Club Sites, for example, you will find maps in the members’ publication Your Place in the Country and on the site’s page in SiteSeeker.
+For Camping and Caravanning Club Sites, for example, you will find maps in the members’ publication Siteseeker and on the site’s page in our online campsite directory.

 Choosing a pitch